TaekAndBrendan/easyfm/README.md

 Most steps include further manual options for a user-specified parameter.
 Create and run a local database with multiple options for a psl file that can open with text editor and Excel.

-* BLAT Step 1: Click Blat first and it will indicate run.
+* **BLAT Step 1**: Click Blat first and it will indicate run.
-* BLAT Step 2: Select your Database Name.
+* **BLAT Step 2**: Select your Database Name.
 This will be your target fasta file.
 And, select your input query file (fasta file format) to run against the local BLAT database.
 If necessary, feel free to use the Browse function.
 While the Out File can be automatically linked to the Project Folder, it is possible to change its destination using the Change Folder (Not sure, please see SW Step 1).
-* BLAT Step 3: More BLAT options can be selected from the top-down menus of DB Type, Query Type, TileSize, StepSize, and OneOff.
+* **BLAT Step 3**: More BLAT options can be selected from the top-down menus of DB Type, Query Type, TileSize, StepSize, and OneOff.
 If necessary, users can provide further options via More Options Manually.
 Click Run to generate the local BLAT outcome.
 Once completed, all necessary files will be produced in the Project Folder unless users indicated the different output folder from BLAT Step 2.

 ##### 3.4.2.3 ORF Module